itumeleng96/LowCostSmartFarmHub/docs/user_doc/working_with_rpi_gateway.rst

-Working with the Raspberry PI Device
+Work with the Raspberry PI Gateway
 ====================================

 The Gateway Class provides methods to connect to local XBee devices and discover